-Sunday roasts just aren’t the same without some delicious sweet parsnips on the side!
-These tasty vegetables are easy to grow, and need next to no maintenance throughout the season.
-In fact, once sown they will virtually look after themselves.
-Better still, they don't need harvesting all in one go - you can leave them in the ground right through to early spring, lifting just a few as and when you need them!
+Deliciously sweet parsnips are the crowning glory of a Sunday roast!
+These tasty root vegetables are easy to grow and need next to no maintenance throughout the season.
+In fact, once sown they virtually look after themselves.
+Better still, they don't need harvesting all in one go.
+You can leave them in the ground right through to early spring, lifting just a few as and when you need them.

-F1 hybrid varieties have brought great improvements to this useful winter vegetable crop, offering disease resistance, smoother skins and improved germination rates.
-As a result, Parsnips are definitely making a comeback, so be sure to buy your Parsnip seed early as they tend to sell out quickly!
+F1 hybrid varieties have vastly improved this useful winter vegetable crop to provide disease resistance, smoother skins and better germination rates.
+As a result, parsnips are definitely making a comeback.
+Here are a few of our favourites:

 Don't be tempted to use last year's leftover seed.
-Parsnips have a relatively short viability period so it is particularly important to order fresh parsnip seed packets each year to get the very best parsnip crops.
+Parsnips have a relatively short viability period so it’s particularly important to order fresh parsnip seeds each year to get the very best crop.

-Parsnip seeds should be direct sown outdoors from April to June, once the the ground is workable.
-They need temperatures of around 12C (52F) so don't sow them too much earlier than this unless you use cloches to warm the soil first.
-Avoid sowing in cold or wet soils as the seed is liable to rot.
+Parsnip seeds can be direct sown outdoors from April to June, once the ground is workable.
+They need temperatures of around 12C (52F) to germinate, so don't sow them too early unless you use cloches to warm the soil first.
+Avoid sowing your seeds in cold or wet soils as it is liable to rot.

-Grow parsnips in a sunny position in stone-free, well prepared ground that has been deeply cultivated and raked to a fine tilthe.
+Grow parsnips in a sunny position in stone-free, well-prepared ground that has been deeply cultivated and raked to a fine tilth.
 Parsnips prefer a fertile, light, well drained soil.
-On heavier or stony soils you may find better results by choosing a shorter rooted variety such as Parsnip ‘Countess'.
+On heavier or stony soils you may find better results by choosing a shorter rooted variety such as parsnip 'Countess'.

-While many vegetable crops make excellent subjects for growing in containers, unfortunately parsnips are not well suited to this type of cultivation.
-Parsnips develop long roots and therefore need more depth of soil than most containers can offer.
-However, if you have a particularly deep container or spare dustbin then there is no reason why you shouldn't drill some holes in the bottom and have a go!
+While many vegetable crops make excellent subjects for growing in containers, unfortunately parsnips are not well suited to this method.
+Because they develop such long roots, parsnips need deeper soil than most containers can offer.
+However, if you have a particularly deep container or a spare dustbin, there’s no reason why you shouldn't drill some holes in the bottom and have a go!

-Alternatively you can lift and store parsnips in boxes of barely moist soil, peat or sand, and store in a cool place like a shed, garage or unheated greenhouse.
+Alternatively, lift and store your parsnips in boxes of barely moist soil, peat or sand in a cool place like a shed, garage or unheated greenhouse.
 Roots can be stored like this for up to 4 months.